My Journey Through Fitness Wearables

 - Good sleep insights (when accurate)

-- Minimal, unobtrusive design
+- Minimal, sleek design

 The Problems: